For all the nutrition enthusiasts out there is a Twitter account going to benefit you?

 It’s also good to be challenged on occasion.

 You might start to question certain ideologies and decide that the evidence doesn’t actually support a preconceived view.
 It’s important to constantly flex our critical thinking skills.

 You may also end up enhancing your understanding of a topic when you have to explain your reasoning.
 One of the best ways to really cement your understanding on a topic is by explaining it someone else.
 This is even more true when you have to explain it in a way everyone can understand.

 Probably the most important outcome is your ability to increase health and science literacy in the public.

 You can educate someone else on a topic who may have misunderstood or not fully grasped the concept.
 Who knows you might even change some minds in the process.
-Not just the person your conversing with but also those reading the comments.
-After all, as nutrition professionals this is ultimately our goal.
+Not just the person you are conversing with but also those reading the comments.
+After all, as nutrition professionals, this is ultimately our goal.